Tag

 Squawker blasted back, “We don’t have that shit, man, lookit the menu-”

 The three stoners stared at the backlit plastic menu for forever.
 No comprende.
 Rhea was hungry.
 And annoyed.
 She looked around and saw a white boy with long legs, sitting on the cement wall next to the drive-through, nursing a coke.
+She didn’t see him before.
 He was definitely not ragged.
 And it looked like his jeans had a button fly – easy access.
 “Lordy, no–” she thought.
 I cannot go there.
 She looked back at the stoners, who were still staring at the menu, and honked.
 Loud.
 The stoners jumped and looked back at Rhea.
 The head Stoner yelled at her.

 “Whatchoo want, baybee, Huh?
 How ’bout I getchoo a taco?
 Huh?
 You like a taco?”